alphagov/government-service-design-manual/Working in an agile way/runningretrospectives.md

 *00:00 to 00:05 (5 mins) Setting the scene*

 Explaining the scope, and if necessary, purpose.
-If the team don't know each other and/or are shy, you could include a <a href="http://retrospectivewiki.org/index.php?title=Check-in_Ideas">check in</a>/.
+If the team don't know each other and/or are shy, you could include a <a href="http://retrospectivewiki.org/index.php?title=Check-in_Ideas" target="_blank">check in</a>.

 *00:05 to 00:10 (5 mins) Actions from the previous retrospective*